 - Slide the right dome to the zone of the character you wish to type; slide the left dome to the color of that character.

-The simple orbiTouch interface enables the user to type all alphanumeric and special keys found on a keyboard, plus provides a fully-integrated three-button mouse capability - all via two ergonomically sculpted domes.
+Simple interface enables the user to type all alphanumeric and special keys found on a keyboard, plus provides a fully-integrated three-button mouse capability - all via two ergonomically sculpted domes.
 PC and Mac compatible.
+Includes USB adapter, character guide, and fast start kit CD.

 Because the ability to express oneself is highly integrated into self worth, every individual should have the opportunity to be productive, connected, and most of all, independent through computer use.
 Everyone needs to have access to information, and orbiTouch opens up a world of new possibilities.